oeholmen/UVIScript/Tweaksynth/README.md

 #### Snapshots

 A snapshot contains the settings that were present in the current editing state when the snapshot was added.
-Snapshots can be added from manually created pathces as well as the ones created in twequencer and patchmaker.
+Snapshots can be added from manually created patches as well as the ones created in twequencer and patchmaker.
 Most of the times you will want to do some manual changes to created patches, to make them sound the way you want, and then add them to you snapshots.
 Snapshots are stored with the program when it is saved.
 You can switch between snapshots using the menu, or the buttons.
-Remember that you current edit will be replaced with the settings from the selected snapshot, so remember to add or update the current edit to snaphots if you want to keep it.
+Remember that you current edit will be replaced with the settings from the selected snapshot, so remember to add or update the current edit to snapshots if you want to keep it.

 #### Tweak level